Florin12er/javascript-game-8/README.md

-# javascript-game-8
+# endless runner dog
-my eight  javascript game: https://florin12er.github.io/javascript-game-8/
+a copy of the T-rex game from the browser but better made: https://florin12er.github.io/javascript-game-8/